 What types of coaches are there?
 What do coaches do?

 The types of coaches are numerous.
 In addition to athletic coaches, birthing coaches, and acting coaches, consider performance coaches, skills coaches, career transition coaches, business coaches, executive coaches, voice coaches, life coaches, and wellness coaches.
 In almost any area of life you can seek and find a coach.

 Coaches work one-on-one and with groups.
 Coaches volunteer and coaches get paid.
-A mastermind group could be considered a group who coaches one another.
+A mastermind group could be considered a group that coaches one another.
 We need all kinds of coaches.

 The International Coaching Community describes “the essence of coaching” as:

-To help a person change in the way they wish and helping them go in the direction they want to go.
+To help a person change in the way they wish and help them go in the direction they want to go.

 Coaching supports a person at every level in becoming who they want to be.

 Coaching builds awareness, empowers choice, and leads to change.

 It unlocks a person’s potential to maximize their performance.

 Coaching helps them to learn rather than teaching them.